Demographics of Honduras: European

-Asians

 East Asians

-There's a small Chinese community in Honduras.
+There is a small Chinese community in Honduras.
 A lawyer of the Committee for the Defense of Human Rights in Honduras (CODEH) stated that the Chinese community in Honduras is rather small.
 Many of the Chinese are immigrants who arrived from China after the revolution and their descendants.

 Arabs

 Honduras hosts a significant Palestinian community (the vast majority of whom are Christian Arabs).
 These Arab-Hondurans are sometimes called "Turcos", because they arrived in Honduras using Turkish travel documents, as their homeland was then under the control of the Ottoman Empire.
 The Palestinians arrived in the country in the late 19th and early 20th centuries, establishing themselves especially in the city of San Pedro Sula.
 As mentioned earlier, they are also considered whites in the country's censuses, in total the Arab-Hondurans make up 3% of the Honduran population.